Percolation of thick points of the log-correlated Gaussian field in high dimensions: Introduction

 To prove Theorems~\ref{thm:lgf-thick}--\ref{thm:exponential-metric}, it suffices to find a continuous path in $\mathbb{R}^d$ where the value of the corresponding field is exceptionally high.
 We will use the first and second moment estimates to show that in sufficiently high dimensions, with high probability, such a path exists on $8^{-n} \mathbb{Z}^d$ (or $\frac{1}{\lfloor \sqrt{d} \rfloor} 8^{-n} \mathbb{Z}^d$) for each $n \geq 1$.
 By taking a subsequential limit, we then obtain the desired continuous path.

 In Section~\ref{sec:brw}, we first study the branching random walk (BRW) and prove Theorem~\ref{thm:BRW-thick}.
 Due to the straightforward structure of the BRW, this proof is simpler than that of Theorem~\ref{thm:WN-thick}, but it already captures the main idea.
 We will construct a set of paths on the rescaled lattice $8^{-n} \mathbb{Z}^d$ such that two paths chosen uniformly from this set typically have few intersections.
 The construction is by first selecting a set of oriented paths on $\mathbb{Z}^d$ and then inductively refining it on lattices $8^{-j} \mathbb{Z}^d$ for each $j \geq 1$.
-(The number 8 is an arbitrarily large dyadic number so that there is enough room to make the refinements of disjoint paths far away from each other.)
+(The number 8 is fairly arbitrary --- it is just a dyadic number chosen to be large enough so that the refinements of disjoint paths will be far away from each other.)
 A path is called good if all increments of the BRW (recall~\eqref{eq:def-brw}) are lower-bounded by $\alpha$ for all vertices on the path, and thus, all vertices on a good path satisfy $\mathcal{R}_m(x) \geq \alpha m $ for all $1 \leq m \leq n$.
 By comparing the first and second moments of the number of good paths, we will show that in sufficiently high dimensions, there is a high probability of having a good path.
 Then, by taking a subsequential limit of the good paths, we obtain a continuous path connecting to infinity, where every point is an $\alpha$-thick point.

 In Section~\ref{sec:WN}, we study the white noise field and prove Theorems~\ref{thm:WN-thick} and~\ref{thm:exponential-metric}.
 The proof strategy is similar to that of Theorem~\ref{thm:BRW-thick} but it is more technically involved due to the correlations in the white noise field.
 There are two main differences: first, we construct the path on $\frac{1}{\lfloor \sqrt{d} \rfloor} 8^{-n} \mathbb{Z}^d$, where $\frac{1}{\lfloor \sqrt{d} \rfloor}$ is the correlation length of the white noise field in high dimensions (Lemma~\ref{lem:est-correlation}).
 Second, in addition to the condition that $h_m(x) \geq \alpha m$ for all $1 \leq m \leq n$, we will introduce an auxiliary condition to make the second moment estimate more tractable.
 We refer to the beginning of Section~\ref{sec:WN} and Section~\ref{subsec:good-WN} for a more detailed proof outline.